MuckRock/documentcloud-frontend/README.md

 # DocumentCloud frontend

-The main frontend for DocumentCloud, written in Svelte 3.
+The main frontend for DocumentCloud, written in [Svelte](https://svelte.dev/).

 ## Usage

 This project is a standard Node project but wrapped to run in Docker compose.
-In order to use this project, Squarelet and DocumentCloud (Django) must already be running.
+In order to use this project, [Squarelet](https://github.com/muckrock/squarelet) and [DocumentCloud (Django)](https://github.com/muckrock/documentcloud) must already be running.

 In order to install, run: